sbb-design-systems/digital.sbb.ch/src/en/foundation/language/button-and-links/button-and-links.md

 order: 2
 ---

 Button and link texts are short, action-oriented labels.

 Their goal is to guide users with as few words as possible, reduce uncertainty and facilitate decision-making.

 ## Buttons

-Buttons are action triggers, not explanation surfaces.
-They make it clear at a glance which action will be performed when clicked.
+Buttons are action triggers, not spaces for explanations.
+They let users instantly know what will happen when clicked.

 Recommendations:

-* **Be clear.** Use an action instruction or prompt (Buy now, continue, send) or a clear navigational cue (e.g. “Go to settings”) so that the action is immediately understandable.
+* **Be clear.** Use an instruction or request to act (Buy now, Continue, Send) or a clear navigational cue (e.g. “Go to settings”) so that the action is immediately understandable.

-* **Use 1–3 words.** Buttons are scanned, not read.
-Short labels help to quickly identify actions and more easily distinguish between multiple buttons.
+* **Use 1–4 words.** Buttons are scanned, not read.
+Short labels help to quickly identify actions and distinguish between multiple buttons.

 * **Do not explain in the button.** If additional information is needed for understanding, place it above or below the button or in a tooltip.